-Join Barton Poulson for an in-depth discussion in this video Computing new variables, part of Up and Running with R.
+Join Barton Poulson for an in-depth discussion in this video Computing new variables, part of Learning R.

 The course continues with examples on how to create charts and plots, check statistical assumptions and the reliability of your data, look for data outliers, and use other data analysis tools.
 Finally, learn how to get charts and tables out of R and share your results with presentations and web pages.